 Be a role model!
 Teach your little one the importance of making time to eat properly, exercise, and rest.
 Make sure you provide balance, so he has time to have fun!
 Make his schedule in such a way that he has time to relax.

 Teach your child to set goals and then to move toward them.
-When he moves toward that, even if slowly, and then receives praise for doing so, it will make him see what he has accomplished rather than on the objectives he is yet to reach.
+When he moves toward that, even if slowly, and then receives praise for doing so, it will make him see what he has achieved so far, instead of focusing on the remaining path.
 This will help him build resilience to move forward in the face of challenges.

 #8: Cultivate a positive self-view